-The GSTC Accreditation Panel seeks to recognize standards and certification programs that are credible, transparent, impartial, and comply with the GSTC Industry Criteria and GSTC Destination Criteria for sustainable tourism.
-The GSTC Accreditation Panel provides an impartial and independent voice for the GSTC Process and operates independently of the GSTC Secretariat.
-Current members of the Accreditation Panel are listed below.
-The GSTC Accreditation Panel members have been selected and appointed on the basis of specific qualifications and experience requirements (see Qualifications).
+The GSTC Assurance Panel seeks to recognize standards and certification programs that are credible, transparent, impartial, and comply with the GSTC Industry Criteria and GSTC Destination Criteria for sustainable tourism.
+The GSTC Assurance Panel provides an impartial and independent voice for the GSTC Process and operates independently of the GSTC Secretariat.
+Current members of the Assurance Panel are listed below.
+The GSTC Assurance Panel members have been selected and appointed on the basis of specific qualifications and experience requirements (see Qualifications).

 Cathy Parsons (Assurance Panel Chair)